-Patent ductus arteriosus occurs when the normal channel between the pulmonary artery and the aorta in the fetus does not close at birth.
+Patent ductus arteriosus is a heart birth defect that occurs when the normal channel between the pulmonary artery and the aorta in the fetus does not close at birth.

 Often there are no symptoms, and the diagnosis is suspected based on a heart murmur the doctor hears with a stethoscope.

 Premature newborns are especially susceptible to patent ductus arteriosus.
 They are more likely to have symptoms, including trouble breathing (especially when feeding)

 Treatment with ibuprofen or indomethacin often helps to close the PDA, particularly in premature infants.
 If drugs are not successful, surgery may be done.

 In full-term newborns, treatment with drugs is less likely to be successful, especially since these infants are usually a bit older when the diagnosis of PDA is made.
 Unless they have symptoms, surgical treatment is often delayed because in these infants the PDA often closes on its own.